 Zscaler has generated $276.9 million in free cash flow over the last twelve months, an impressive 20.5% of revenues.
 This extremely high FCF margin is a result of Zscaler asset lite business model and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.

 We were impressed by the exceptional revenue growth Zscaler delivered this quarter.
-And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
+And we were also excited to see strong free cash flow.
 On the other hand, there was a deterioration in gross margin.
 Overall, we think this was a really good quarter, that should leave shareholders feeling positive.
-But investors might have been expecting more and the company is down 11.8% on the results and currently trades at $172.5 per share.
+But investors might have been expecting more and the company is down 11.8% on the results and currently trades at $127.5 per share.